From Human-Nudged to Autonomous: Background Agents for KTLO Tasks

 • Expand trust levels where track record justifies

-• Add new task categories to agent scope
+• Add new task categories to agent scope (test maintenance, docs, infra hygiene)

 • Integrate agent activity into team metrics and planning